 Dar Moustaqbel Issil

 Strategically located in between several university faculties, our Masterhouse is the logical sequel to Dar Moustaqbel in the old medina of Marrakech.
 Twenty-five advanced students following a master or doing an internship after having obtained their diploma, live here in relative autonomy.
-Some are in search of an internship or their first real job.
+Some are in search of their first real job.

 They sleep, eat, study and participate in in-house lessons and activities.
 The activities program for these students is adapted to their situation, with for example a course named “Finding a job is a job” and advanced language lessons with a focus on professional language use.

-Goal of our Masterhouse Dar Moustaqbel Issil is providing our students with the possibility to continue their educational career or search for a job or an internship after having obtained a diploma in further education.
+Goal of our Masterhouse Dar Moustaqbel Issil is to provide our students with the possibility to continue their educational career or search for a job or an internship after having obtained a diploma in further education.
 Why?
 Because many students risk returning to their home villages without the chance of finding a job, simply because they cannot afford staying in the city.

 The selection process is very strict.
 Only students with a good plan and a track record that proves their commitment to their careers, in addition to a weak financial position, are selected.
-That may be a student with a BA that has all the capacities needed to obtain a master diploma, a former student that is preparing to pass a state exam to become a tenured high school teacher or successful former students who want to strengthen their starting position on the job market by doing a longer internship.
+That may be a student with a BA that has all the capacities needed to obtain a master diploma, a former student that is preparing to pass a state exam to become a tenured high school teacher or successful former students who want to strengthen their starting position on the job market by doing a longterm internship.

 Every highly educated rural girl inspires and educates their community and the next generation.

 What has been accomplished